Last updated in September 2015

 Immediately after the war in 2003, Germany provided Iraq with extensive humanitarian aid and has since been helping the country to rebuild its economy and political institutions.
 Efforts focus on providing support in establishing the rule of law (in particular the judiciary), human rights, education and vocational training, culture and the re-integration of refugees and internally displaced persons through economic and reconstruction measures.
 Since 2003, Germany has provided Iraq with support worth well over EUR 400 million, including Germany’s share of EU assistance and its multilateral contributions (via the World Bank and the IMF).
 On top of this, debts amounting to EUR 4.7 billion were cancelled under a Paris Club agreement.
 More than 2,500 Iraqis (engineers, judges, diplomats, journalists, civil servants, etc.) have taken part in training courses.
 Germany supports United Nations’ and other international organisations’ projects on the ground.

 The traditionally close economic ties between Germany and Iraq can be instrumental in helping reconstruct the country’s infrastructure and basic economic services, thus having a positive impact on the country’s political stabilisation.
-The volume of bilateral trade has constantly grown in recent years.
-In 2012, German exports to Iraq were worth EUR 1.28 billion and German imports from Iraq EUR 515.6 million.
+After a continuous increase in bilateral trade in recent years, German imports and exports have been stagnant, and have even declined slightly of late owing to the uncertainty in the country.
+In 2014, German exports to Iraq were worth EUR 1.2 billion and German imports from Iraq EUR 438 million.
 The Iraqi market also offers huge potential for German business.
 A particular priority for the Federal Government is reforming the vocational training sector.
 It is implementing a whole range of measures as part of its assistance.
-The Federal Foreign Office also provides support to two German Liaison Offices for Industry and Commerce in Iraq (DWI), based in Erbil and Baghdad.
+The Federal Government also provides support to two German Liaison Offices for Industry and Commerce in Iraq (DWI), based in Erbil and Baghdad.

 Another priority area of German-Iraqi cooperation is cultural heritage preservation through individual projects and cooperation arrangements of the German Archaeological Institute.